Get the Facts About Hypertension

 • Be active.
 Even a little exercise, such as brisk walking for 30 minutes or longer five days a week helps.
 Staying active helps cut high blood pressure, control weight and lower stress.

 Take steps now to keep your blood under control.
-Talk with your doctor about your risks for high blood pressure and heart disease.
+Be sure to get an annual health exam.
+While there, talk with your doctor about your risk for high blood pressure and heart disease.

-Sources: Health Threat from High Blood Pressure, leaving site icon American Heart Association, 2022; Understanding Blood Pressure Readings, American Heart Association, 2023
+Sources: Health Threats from High Blood Pressure, leaving site icon American Heart Association, 2025; Understanding Blood Pressure Readings, leaving site icon American Heart Association, 2025